Highlight in red: the civic heart of Oxford North.

 Big, bold, standing out from the crowd.

-With labs and workspace, 480 homes and three public parks, this innovation district targets the entire science, technology and AI ecosystem, from start-ups and university spin-outs through to global corporates.
-It offers them the full lifecycle of space from fitted labs and turnkey solutions to grow-on space and bespoke buildings.
+With labs, workspace, 480 homes and three public parks, the innovation district that The Red Hall sits within targets the entire science, technology and AI ecosystem, from start-ups and university spin-outs through to global corporates.
+It offers the full lifecycle of space from fitted labs and turnkey solutions to grow-on space and bespoke buildings.
+Phase 1A is now complete.

 X-factor energy

-Meanwhile, The Hill Group is busy building the first 317 of the 480 homes coming forward – already healthily presold as part of the 64-acre masterplan on land owned by St John's College – and there is detailed consent for three further laboratory buildings suited to a range of company needs.
+Meanwhile, The Hill Group is busy building the first 317 of the 480 homes coming forward – already healthily presold as part of the 64-acre masterplan on land owned by St John's College.
+There is also detailed consent for three further laboratory buildings suited to a range of company needs.

 Art at the heart

-It comprises two purpose-built laboratory buildings as well as The Red Hall – a workspace totalling 33,000 square feet over four floors with a public amenity area at ground level.
+It comprises two purpose-built laboratory buildings as well as The Red Hall workspace, which totals 33,000 square feet over four floors, with a public amenity area at ground level.
 We’re talking town hall, café, coworking space, central square, and Fallaize Park – a two-acre green space showcasing ‘Your planetary assembly’.
 This is the first permanent public work in the UK by Icelandic-Danish artist Olafur Eliasson.

 Keep ahead of the curve